amarokkin/demystified-cap/README.md

 # Demystified CAP

-This mini-lab demonstrates an interpretation of CAP in that we can't have consistency and accuracy during a partition.
+This mini-lab demonstrates an interpretation of CAP in that we can't have consistency and availability during a partition.
 This is demonstrated by having:

 ## About the Lab
 1) Two AWS EC2 instances that each imitate a "database".
 This is done by containing a variable that can be set and get.